revaturelabs/interviewquestions/Python/Python-Classes and Objects/Inheritance.md

 > Option b)
 <details><summary> <b>Explanation</b> </summary>

-> In the above code, @staticmethod decorater is used which makes the functions inside the class as Static and that can be accessed outside the class with the help of Class_Name.
+> In the above code, @staticmethod decorater is used which makes the function inside the class as Static and that can be accessed outside the class with the help of Class_Name.
   </details>
 </details>